 For us accountants January brings the greatest payroll function of the year; printing the year end payroll reports.
 These include the W-2’s, W-3 and Form 940.
 They all must tie to the combined total of the quarterly 941 reports and the deposits made to the Internal Revenue Service.

 Each year the Internal Revenue Service requires employers to process the annual payroll reports by January 31.
-So how do you process the W-2’s?
+How do you process the W-2’s?
 The W-3?
 Form 940?

 Whether you have one employee or 100, you total wages as reported in the four quarterly 941 reports must equal the combined total of all W-2 wages as reported in Line 1.
 In addition, total income taxes withheld from the paychecks should equal Line 2 of the combined W-2’s.
 Remember wages equals the gross wages paid less any allowed exclusions from wages including contributions to Section 125 plans or other amounts allowed to be excluded under the IRS Code.